-Student loans have two (2) disbursements.
+Direct Loans have two (2) disbursements.

-Students should carefully consider how much they will need to borrow.
-They should consider the burden repaying loans will impose on them and their families after leaving school.
+Students should carefully consider how much they borrow.
+The burden of repaying loans can have a substantial impact on them and their families after leaving school.

 Aggregate Loan Limits: Maximum limit while working on all undergraduate degrees: